-- 1. Select Test Plan to use - 2.
-Generate Inbound RFC Capture Prepares for inbound RFC calls to be captured.
+- 1. Select Test Plan to use - Generate Inbound RFC Capture Prepares for inbound RFC calls to be captured.
 This is an optional step an only needed once per recording system and only if you will be recording RFC calls. - 3.
-Activate enhancements Prepares the system for capture of all interactions. - 4.
-Execute Check Steps Validation that the Source system is ready for recording

-1. Select Test Plan from the drop down and click on the Tick.
+Enhancements Prepares the system for capture of all interactions the activation of the enhancements is done automatically on Recording Start-Up, but you can control them manually also. - 4.
+Check Steps Validation that the Source system is ready for recording is done automatically on Recording Start-Up you can condict the Check Steps manually at any time. - 1.
+Select Test Plan from the drop down and click on the Tick.
 From there, you'll need to click on the Enhancement Setup option within the Recording Section